Understanding Your Insurance Buying Options

 Independent insurance agents act as intermediaries between you and multiple insurance companies.
 They typically partner with anywhere from 10 to 40 different carriers, giving them the flexibility to shop policies extensively.
 When you work with an independent agent, you provide your information once, and they compare quotes from their entire network of insurers.

 These agents earn commissions from the insurance companies they represent — not from you directly.
-Commission rates for property and casualty insurance typically range from 10–15% for personal auto and 12–18% for homeowners policies.
+Commission rates for property and casualty insurance typically range from 10–20% for personal auto (new business) and 10–20% for homeowners policies, with renewal commissions generally running lower.
 These commissions are built into the premium regardless of whether you buy through an agent or direct.
 Independent agents have the power to bind coverage immediately and issue insurance binders before your formal policy arrives.

 One significant advantage is their ability to move your business if rates increase.
 If your current insurer raises premiums or reduces coverage, your independent agent can seamlessly transfer you to another company without you having to start the quote shopping process all over again.
 Learn more about captive vs. independent agents to understand how each type is compensated.